rbecerra001/SpotifyCreepyLittleSister/README.md

 3. Open the file `SpotifyCreepyLittleSister/src/main/resources/application-dev.properties` and change lines 4 and 5 to be
    your postgres username and password
 4. Go into the  `SpotifyCreepyLittleSister` directory and run the application from your command line using `mvn spring-boot:run`
 5. Open the url `localhost:9092/helloworld`.
-If the screen says Hello World, you're good to go.
+If the screen says `Hello World`, you're connected and should be able to register and login a user.
-6. Register a user through postgres and then log in